Amahl and the Night Visitor on DVD

 (G. Schirmer Archives)

 The history between NBC and Gian Carlo Menotti went a long way back.
-The Old Maid and the Thief had been a commission from NBC, and had premiered on April 22, 1939 as the first opera ever written for radio.
-(Menotti procrastinated with the composition, finishing it less than a month before the broadcast.)
+The Old Maid and the Thief had been a commission from NBC radio, premiering on April 22, 1939 as the first opera ever written for radio.
+(Menotti procrastinated with the composition, finishing it less than a month before the broadcast – a foreshadowing of difficulties to come.)
 The opera was a landmark success, and from there Menotti had gone on to even greater fame.
 The Medium (1949) was a smash; The Consul (1950) won the Pulitzer Prize.
 His picture was on the cover of Time.
 Menotti was the man.

 And so it was not surprising that in 1950 he received another commission from NBC, this time to write a Christmas opera for television.
 The opera would be brief, short enough to fit in a one-hour timeslot, and would be written – as were nearly all of Menotti’s operas – in English.
 However, much to the consternation of the network, Menotti’s penchant for procrastination once again appeared.
 (A November 8, 1951 article in The New York Times, headlined “Menotti Writing an Opera for TV,” said that NBC hoped to have the world premiere “around Christmas.”
 The article neglected to mention that Menotti had already been working on the commission for over a year.)